 When to change the call to action (CTA)

 Click maps can be used to discover whether visitors are clicking on the main CTA or are CTA on the most popular parts of the webpage.
-Let’s use our favorite example, Medical Alerts Buyers Guide, for this.
+For this, our favorite example, Medical Alerts Buyers Guide.
 But, again, usability is a top priority because most users will be seniors who might not be tech-savvy and have compromised motor skills.

 With the help of the heatmap tool, they have placed CTAs in all the right places, removed all gestures requiring more than one finger, and made visual cues easy on the aging eyes.
 This allows them to compare medical alert systems and equipment easily and purchase the one best matching their needs.

 You can check website navigability using click maps and improve user experience (UX).
 For instance, if a visitor clicks on the ‘Continue’ button on the cart page, they may expect to go back to the product listing page they were at before adding a product to the cart, mistaking the ‘Continue’ button for the ‘Continue Shopping’ button.

 Usually, the ‘Continue’ buttons take visitors to the next step in the checkout process.
 This issue is common for Shopify and WooCommerce websites.
 As a result, the site’s navigation does not match your visitors’ expectations and needs to be modified to match them.

 A mouse tracking heatmap shows where visitors keep their cursor the most.
 These mobile apps are Hover Maps, Attention Heatmaps, and Move Maps.
 Mouse tracking is also a part of the Plerdy heatmap toolkit.

 You can use mouse tracking heatmaps to: